Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 \citep[e.g.,][]{adler1981geometry,1986ApJ...304...15B}.
 To select only maxima, one imposes that the corresponding Hessian is negative definite.
 In the present work, since we use $H_{ij}=-\partial_i\partial_j\ln\rho$, this condition is written as $H\in\mathcal{C}_+$.
 Therefore, the peak point process is given by

 Furthermore, since

 we can write the expression in the most compact form

+This expression is one of the central results of the present formulation.
+It shows that the logarithmic curvature tensor induced by entropy geometry directly generates the geometric measure of the peak point process.

 Moreover, the locations of stationary points themselves coincide for $\partial_i\rho=0$ and $\partial_i\ln\rho=0$.
 Therefore, in the geometric formulation of this work, the essential Jacobian is $|\det H|$, which appears as the natural volume element when counting the zeros of the gradient field of the logarithmic density.

-This shows that the determinant factor of the Hessian appearing in conventional extrema statistics functions here as the Jacobian of the curvature tensor of the logarithmic density.
-In other words, counting peaks amounts to evaluating the measure pushed forward from the zero set of the gradient field through the local volume transformation induced by the curvature tensor.
-In this sense, $|\det H|$ is not merely a computational weight, but a geometric Jacobian that induces the point process.
+This shows that the determinant factor of the Hessian appearing in conventional extrema statistics functions here as the Jacobian of the entropy-response curvature tensor.
+In other words, counting peaks amounts to evaluating the measure pushed forward from the zero set of the entropy-gradient field through the local volume transformation induced by the logarithmic curvature tensor.

+This reinterpretation is important conceptually.
+In the conventional Kac--Rice or BBKS formulation, the determinant factor is usually introduced as a Jacobian associated with the coordinate transformation between field derivatives and spatial coordinates.
+In the present formulation, the same factor acquires an additional geometric meaning: it represents the local volume response induced by entropy-driven mass rearrangement.
+Thus, the point process structure is not imposed externally, but emerges naturally from the local geometry of the entropy-gradient flow.